-The Eugene S. Farley Library, named in honor of the first president of Wilkes University, is located on the corner of South Franklin and West South Streets.
-It is one of the largest resource libraries in the region, with more than 200,000 volumes of books and bound journals, over 430 journals and newspaper subscriptions; 25,000 full text online journals, microforms, instructional audio-video materials, and a growing collection of classic films on DVD.
+On campus, the Eugene S. Farley Library, named in honor of the first president of Wilkes University, is located on the corner of South Franklin and West South Streets.
+It is one of the largest resource libraries in the region, with more than 200,000 volumes of books and bound journals, 7,000 electronic books, over 430 journals and newspaper subscriptions; 45,000 full text online journals, microforms, instructional audio-video materials, and a growing collection of classic films on DVD.
 The library has fine collections in English and American literature, history, the sciences, and mathematics, and sizable collections in other academic disciplines reflected in the University curriculum.

 Also housed in the library are the University Archives, four special collections, rooms, and a SMART classroom.
-Students have access to 68 desktop computers and18 wireless laptops and iPads that can be used anywhere within the libraries wireless environment.
-Farley Library is home to the newly constructed Alden Learning Commons, a technology rich learning environment that has four enclosed group study rooms, twenty open group study areas that can accommodate groups of one to six students, the University Writing Center, and the University Teaching Commons.
+Campus-based students have access to 68 desktop computers and18 wireless laptops and four iPads that can be used anywhere within the library's wireless environment.
+Farley Library is home to the newly constructed Alden Learning Commons, a technology rich learning environment that has four enclosed group study rooms, twenty open group study areas that can accommodate groups of one to six students, the University Writing Center, the University Teaching Commons, and the Information Technology Computer Clinic and Help Desk.
 The library also offers limited private office study space for graduate students.

-Library hours during the academic year are from 8:00 am to 12:00 midnight, Monday through Thursday, 8:00 am to 5:00 pm on Friday, 11:00 am - 6:00 pm on Saturday, and 11:00 am to 12:00 midnight on Sunday.
+The Library's hours during the academic year are from 8:00 am to 12:00 midnight, Monday through Thursday, 8:00 am to 5:00 pm on Friday, 11:00 am - 6:00 pm on Saturday, and 11:00 am to 12:00 midnight on Sunday (all Eastern time).
 Summer sessions and Holiday hours, as well as any changes to the regular library schedule, are posted at the library entrance and on the library Web site.
 Library services are available online 24/7 at www.wilkes.edu/library.